 Arrest & Arraignment

-Following the arrest, DUI suspects then elect to take a Nevada DUI breath test or a Nevada DUI blood test.
-(Drivers suspected of the Nevada crime of DUI with drugs must take a blood test.)
-Afterwards DUI suspects are usually released from jail on O.R. or Nevada bail.
+Following the arrest, DUI suspects then elect to take a DUI breath test or a DUI blood test.
+(Drivers suspected of DUI with drugs must take a blood test.)
+Afterwards, DUI suspects are usually released from jail on O.R. or bail.

 After a DUI arrest, prosecutors examine the police reports and chemical test results.
 (Note that blood test results take several weeks to come back.)
 Prosecutors then decide whether there is enough evidence to press DUI charges.
-If so prosecutors charge the driver during a court hearing called an arraignment in Nevada.
+If so prosecutors charge the driver during a court hearing called an arraignment.
 Arraignments typically occur a few weeks after the arrest.

 DUI defendants usually do not have to go to arraignments as long as they retained an attorney to appear for them.
 It is at the arraignment that prosecutors give the defense attorney all their evidence (called “discovery”).
 The defense attorney will then enter an initial plea of “not guilty” for the defendant.
 Finally, the judge will schedule the next court date (usually a few weeks later).